cc4v/cc4v/docs/api_design.md

 - Not provide everything.
 If there are other libraries already doing something well, we should directly use them.
 For example, networking (OSC or DMX.)
 - Not game engine.
 Especially, we don't want to limit expression.
 So we don't provide for example ECS.
 Users should choose favorite library upon (in addition to) this framework.
-    - You can create game engine upon this framework.
+    - You can create game engines upon this framework.
 CC (cc4v) would be the canvas or painting materials of them.